akash-network/awesome-akash/wordpress/README.md

 # Wordpress

 WordPress is a free and open source blogging tool and a content management system (CMS) based on PHP and MySQL.
+This SDL includes Redis for mem cache and MariaDB (MySQL fork).

 ## Troubleshooting